I am an RV enthusiast with more than 50 years of experience owning, driving, traveling and living in recreational vehicles.

 These services can be more than you might think, so it pays to learn what you can about them before you decide to move into a motor home or camper on a permanent basis.

 How Much Will Your Full-Time RV Living Utilities Cost?

 If you assume that moving into a motor home or camper will automatically save you money over and above the amount you might pay for utilities when living in a house, you might be mistaken because many things factor into these expenses.

 How carefully you use your services as well as your home’s size, location and level of energy efficiency all play a part in determining its utility rates.
 The same can be said of recreational vehicles.
 Because of this, it would be possible for a person who owns a small home in an area that charges very little for electricity to pay less than one who owns a fully decked out motor home located where those same fees are high.

-Prices Can Vary Significantly from One Location To Another
+Prices Can Vary Significantly by Location

 Most people do not realize that there can be a vast difference in them.
-For example, basic electric use in Central Florida runs about $70 per1000 KWH, whereas in Northwestern Nevada people pay approximately $124.
-(These prices exclude other fees).
+For example, basic electric use in Central Florida runs about $70 per 1000 KWH, whereas in Northwestern Nevada people pay approximately $124.
+(These prices exclude other fees.)
 You should always take these difference in pricing into consideration when deciding where to locate your unit if one of your goals is to live for less.